Schmakus/ioBroker.lightcontrol/README.md

 -->

 ### **WORK IN PROGRESS**
-* (Schmakus) Automation release and UI finished.
+* (Schmakus) Development of automation and UI.
 First Alpha Version.

 ### 0.0.1 (2022-05-01)
 * (Schmakus) initial release